bwilsoncc/basemap/README.md

 ## Prerequisites

-First time around,clone the standard Python environment then add things to it.
+First time around, clone the standard Python environment then add things to it.
 If you upgrade Pro then you can upgrade the environment but it's probably faster to nuke it and start over.

 ```bash